Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Ikea has these great felt trays for the large drawers – they come three to a pack.

 I didn’t see them in the Ikea Pax Planner, and I missed them online before I went to purchase my items.
 But I immediately snapped some up when I saw them in the store!
 They’re perfect to keep my sewing hams and yarns (soon to come).

 The pullouts shown below are PERFECT for storing all my tools.
 I’ll have separate pullouts for stained glass tools and various other tools I’ll use on a regular basis.
 I’ll be customizing these pullouts even further once I’m more organized (tutorial to come!)

 You’ll notice that I’m still missing a few pull-outs; when we were ready to purchase, everything was in stock when we printed our shopping list in the morning, however Ikea was sold out by the time we got there mid-day…drats!
 Hubs has a mission this week to scout them out at another location, so I’ll just have to be patient until then 🙂

-As mentioned in my previous post, the second-hand glass doors we bought for the two end cabinets had hinges that were located too low on the door, which meant we couldn’t install an Ikea pull-out tray using the hardware supplied.
+The second-hand glass doors we bought second-hand for the two end cabinets had hinges that were located too low on the door, which meant we couldn’t install an Ikea pull-out tray using the hardware supplied.